 You know this is where IKEA’s Tradfri bulbs really shine.
 For a relatively small price, you get the bulb, the hub and the remote controller that you can place by your bed.
 They dim, and you can use Amazon Alexa, HomeKit or Google Assistant, which means they can control it via their phone or with geofencing.

-A smart outlet with a fan installed might be just the ticket for dorms without A/C. The fan could be programmed via an IFTTT command to turn on when temps get too high.
+A smart outlet with a fan installed might be just the ticket for dorms without A/C. It could be worth having a look at the best value tower fans to cool college dorm rooms as these could be lifesavers for anyone stuck without A/C. The fan could be programmed via an IFTTT command to turn on when temps get too high.
 I might even send the Awair Glow with my daughter.
 It does double duty as a sensor tracking humidity temperature and air quality inside the room.
 If you plug a fan, A/C unit or an air purifier into the Aware Glow, it will trigger the appropriate device when the air quality worsens.
 When shopping for a smart outlet, look for one that can ride on the school’s Wi-Fi network.

 A Google Home Mini or Amazon Echo Dot ought to be fine as well and — unless you go to SJU with its custom Alexa Skill — is handy for some light music, weather forecasts, alarms, timers and maybe even some voice calls.
 Depending on what other devices are installed in the dorm room, these can be used for voice control too.
 They’re not necessary for that though: You can voice control many connected devices directly from the Amazon Alexa, Apple Siri and Google Assistant phone apps.